 The Bigger Picture…

 There are ways in which this system is going to be even more powerful.
-And no, we aren’t referring to any kind of new discovery here.
+And no, we aren’t referring to any kind of discovery here.
 What we’re talking about is already out in the market and thriving.
 Data analytics!
-This, when fully brought into the picture, which is very soon going to be.
-Will change the game forever.
+This, when fully brought into the picture, is very soon going to be.
+It will change the game forever.

 Say, for example, the heart conditions of an individual wearing the Apple Smartwatch Series 4.
 All the data that its records can be accessed and archived with their permission.
 Once medical professionals have that, it’ll be high-quality research data.
 An expert will be able to figure out a lot of different things from it.

-Apple Inc. has set up an entire operation dedicated to the healthcare industry, with the Health mobile app as well as with the HealthKit development platform.
+Apple Inc. has set up an entire operation dedicated to the healthcare industry, with the Health mobile app and the HealthKit development platform.
 Due to the colossal number of iPhone users, mainly in the United States, gathering data would be fairly easy.
 Gathering data on diabetes and cardiac issues will be more efficient and accurate than ever before.

-With that, getting a grip on these two killers of mankind will be all the easier.
+With that, getting a grip on these two killers of humankind will be all the easier.
 And also, knowledge being power, other health issues can be tackled with as well.

-The Apple Watch Series 4 is at least three years ahead of time when it comes to innovation in health technology.
-It can essentially change our lives for better and can make us lead a fit and healthier life.
+The Apple Watch Series 4 is at least three years ahead of time for innovation in health technology.
+It can essentially change our lives for the better and make us lead a fit and healthier life.
 Every year, Apple puts forward something new with the Watch series.

 As of this moment, Apple Watch Series 4 does plenty with accurate predictions.
 Also, it can act as your personal caretaker when an emergency presents itself.
 Apple has nailed the wearable industry with its tight ecosystem and accessories.

-With this particular product, as well as the series of these Smartwatches, Apple has not only taken care of the aesthetic and convenience aspect.
+With this particular product and the series of these Smartwatches, Apple has not only taken care of the aesthetic and convenience aspect.
 But they are much more pressing issues as well.
 With such an emphasis on serving the healthcare industry, we do have the chance for a healthier future.